barrelballoons/barrel-cdf-generator/docs/barrel_data_def.md

 ### 4.7 HKPG - Housekeeping

+Housekeeping data are transmitted as digital words calculated by an ADC and multiplexed as mod40.
+These values are saved to the L1 files while the scaled (physical units) values are saved to the L2 files.
+The 'BARREL Housekeeping Assignments' document gives the conversion factors for scaling the digital data and the 'BARREL Telemetry Interface Control Document' lists the order in which the housekeeping data are transmitted.

 *Table 4.7.1* - Level One and Two HKPG Contents

 |         Variable | Dattaype |                   Units |